Well hello! I’m so glad you’re here. Here are some compelling reasons to subscribe. See you soon, Susanna

 All subscribers get the Sunday essay—see examples below.

-And if you become a paying subscriber, you’ll also be invited to discussion threads with me and your fellow readers, and you’ll have access to the Slightly Wicked Advice column each month, and my weekly delights roundup of books, poems, songs, photography, art, or social posts that inspire awe or are just smart advice.
+And if you become a paying subscriber, you’ll also be invited to discussion threads with me and your fellow readers, and my weekly delights roundup of books, poems, songs, photography, art, or social posts that inspire awe or are just smart advice.
 And most importantly, you’ll be part of an extraordinary clan of thousands of kind and brilliant people (like you) all over the world from Tasmania to India, Canada, and the U.S. (For the next month all subscribers will have access to all features.)

 Can I see some of your writing before I sign up?